-Flood risk, including serious risk of coastal inundation (zone 3, with some zones 1 & 2, by EA 2012 mapping; zone 3b by SFRA 2007 mapping EA zone 3, with some 1 and 2); SFRA zone
+Flood risk, including serious risk of coastal inundation (zone 3, with some zones 1 & 2, by EA 2012 mapping; zone 3b by SFRA 2007 mapping).

 This area, although not alone within the Broads in either tranquility or nature value, is especially susceptible to change.
 It is also likely to be in the forefront of climate change effects.